 Your New VU

-Again, congratulations to you and your family on your admission to Vanderbilt!
-Our entire community looks forward to greeting you.
+Our many congratulations to you and your families on your admission to Vanderbilt.
+Our entire community looks forward to greeting you on campus soon.

 Douglas L. Christiansen, Ph.D.